 By now, you know that visual elements are part of a compelling social media strategy.
 But what happens when you don’t have design software or expertise at your disposal?
 Free online design tools give those who aren’t experienced designers the power to create visual content for blog posts and social media posts.

 Canva is a powerful, free graphic design tool that’s perfect for social media design elements.
-Canva’s templates take guesswork out of appropriate sizes for each social media platform.
+Canva’s templates take the guesswork out of appropriate sizes for each social media platform.
 Canva is great for simple projects that give your social media posts a creative boost.

 See what we did for Stetson University College of Law >>